 I had a professor in my graduate work who liked to defend the New Atheist movement because he said it forces the onus of proof on religious people to justify their fantasies in an invisible friend that does not exist.
 He knows that this comment offends some people, but he wants to defend the university, and public life, from censorship, and promote it as a place where people challenge each other’s philosophical and ethical claims.
-That’s fair when its done respectfully.
+That’s fair when it is done respectfully.
 University is a place to keep each other accountable.
 It can be a place to grow up.

 It certainly feels like Canada is no longer a so-called “safe” place for the religiously conservative—of whatever stripe, whether Christian, Muslim or atheist conservative.
 Perhaps conservatism needs a reprimand, an exhortation to change, and that can feel threatening to people like me (even if I’m more of a “third way” advocate than a conservative per se).
-But no worldview is a perfect view of the world, if its human at all.
+But no worldview is a perfect view of the world, if it is human at all.
 Besides, feeling “unsafe” can come with an advantage: it can be a school for virtue—virtues like humility, wisdom, and confession.
 This is a different kind of therapy; it forces one to learn to articulate one’s convictions because they are not the taken-for-granted norm.
 The era of Christian privilege in Canada ended fifty years ago already and religious minorities must explain what they believe and why.

 I am easily offended myself—I tend to be a sensitive soul that is easily hurt.
 I prefer to write.
 Yet I want to defend the possibility that I will continue to feel emotionally and intellectually threatened in public dialogue—an in a way, for my own good “safety”—if we consider the refinement of our character to be vital to health.
 I call this “listening hard.”
 Of course, being physically threatened is another issue as I said at the beginning.
 But I believe there are higher values for dialogue than that they be first and foremost emotionally “safe.”